Get insider access

 Custom Color

-The Dell S2721QS has an outstanding SDR color gamut.
-It has full coverage of the sRGB color space used in most content and very good coverage of the Adobe RGB color space used mostly for photo editing.
+This monitor has a fantastic SDR color gamut.
+It has full coverage of the sRGB color space used in most content, but with limited coverage in the Adobe RGB color space, it isn't ideal for professional editors who use this color space.

 7.2